A customs officer in a gray uniform inspects a black suitcase while a man in a gray hoodie watches.

 The legal framework that governs the procedure

 Two federal laws set the legal basis.
-Federal Decree-Law 30/2021 on the control of narcotics and psychotropic substances defines the substance schedules, the offences, and the penalty ranges.
-The UAE Customs Law (federal customs framework, most recently amended in 2021) defines the powers of customs officers at the border.
+The first is Federal Decree-Law 30/2021 on the control of narcotics and psychotropic substances.
+(Narcotics and psychotropic substances are the legal terms for controlled drugs.)
+It sets the substance schedules, the offences, and the penalty ranges.
+The second is the UAE Customs Law (the federal customs framework, most recently amended in 2021).
+It sets the powers of customs officers at the border.

-The inspection officer derives the authority to conduct the secondary check from the customs framework; any onward referral to the Public Prosecution is decided under the narcotics law.
-A positive trace result on a swab is not in itself proof of a substance offence: the legal threshold for prosecution requires the substance itself to be identified, quantified, and tied to the traveller.
+The officer gets the power to run the second check from the customs framework.
+Any onward referral to the Public Prosecution is decided under the narcotics law.
+A positive trace result on a swab is not, on its own, proof of a drug offence.
+The legal threshold for prosecution is higher.
+It requires the substance itself to be identified, quantified, and tied to the traveller.

 The rights of the screened person

 Consular notification.
-Article 36 of the Vienna Convention on Consular Relations 1963 guarantees the right to have the consulate of one's home country informed of any detention without delay.
-Germany, Austria, and Switzerland are all parties.
-A traveller can request that the German, Austrian, or Swiss representation in the UAE be notified, and the request must be transmitted by the detaining authority.
+Article 36 of the Vienna Convention on Consular Relations 1963 guarantees a right.
+It is the right to have the consulate of your home country told of any detention without delay.
+(A consulate is your country's official office abroad.)
+Germany, Austria, and Switzerland are all parties to it.
+You can ask for the German, Austrian, or Swiss office in the UAE to be told.
+The authority holding you must pass on the request.

 Interpreter.
-A traveller has the right to an interpreter when the inspection is in a language they do not understand.
+You have the right to an interpreter when the check is in a language you do not understand.
 The interpreter is provided at no cost.

 Legal counsel.
-A traveller is entitled to legal counsel at the prosecution stage.
-At the customs-inspection stage the right is more limited: the traveller can request to inform a lawyer, but the lawyer is not always permitted to be present during the inspection itself.
+You have a right to legal counsel (a lawyer) at the prosecution stage.
+At the customs-inspection stage, the right is more limited.
+You can ask to inform a lawyer.
+But the lawyer is not always allowed to be present during the check itself.
 Counsel becomes fully active once the case is referred.

 Possible outcomes: cleared, fined, or referred

 Cleared.
-The traveller is released, the passport is returned, and the trip continues.
-There is no record on the traveller's file beyond the standard arrival entry.
-The great majority of secondary inspections end this way, especially the random-selection ones.
+You are released, your passport is returned, and your trip goes on.
+There is no mark on your file beyond the standard arrival entry.
+The great majority of second checks end this way, above all the random-selection ones.

 Administrative penalty.
-A customs fine is issued for a declaration violation (cash above threshold, undeclared restricted items, undeclared controlled medication with mitigating circumstances).
-The fine is paid at the airport or processed administratively; the traveller is released.
-Our guide on common tourist fines in Dubai covers the wider fine categories visitors encounter.
+This is a customs fine for a declaration violation (a breach of the declaration rules).
+Examples: cash above the threshold, undeclared restricted items, or undeclared controlled medicine with mitigating circumstances (factors that lessen the case).
+You pay the fine at the airport, or it is handled on paper, and you are released.
+Our guide on common tourist fines in Dubai covers the wider fine categories visitors meet.

 Referred to the Public Prosecution.
-Where the inspection establishes possession or evidence of possession of a controlled substance, the case is referred under Federal Decree-Law 30/2021.
-From this point the traveller is in the criminal-procedure track: a defence lawyer is engaged, consular support is active, and the case moves through the prosecutor's review, the court of first instance, and any appellate stages.
-The penalty framework covers trace-quantity offences, simple possession, possession with intent, trafficking, and aggravated trafficking; the deportation framework runs in parallel for non-citizens.
-The full pathway is documented in our drug-law overview for Dubai 2026.
+This happens where the check establishes possession, or evidence of possession, of a controlled substance.
+The case is then referred under Federal Decree-Law 30/2021.
+From this point you are in the criminal-procedure track.
+A defence lawyer is engaged, consular support is active, and the case moves through the prosecutor's review, the court of first instance, and any appeal stages.
+The penalty framework is severe.
+It covers trace-quantity offences, simple possession, possession with intent, trafficking, and aggravated trafficking.
+Trafficking draws the heaviest penalties of all.
+The deportation framework runs in parallel for non-citizens.
+The full pathway is set out in our drug-law overview for Dubai 2026.

 What you should do if you are referred to secondary

-The practical checklist below applies to any traveller selected into secondary inspection.
+The short checklist below applies to any traveller sent into a second check.

 1. Stay calm and answer factually.
-An honest, calm answer to each question is the most useful input you can provide.
-Avoid speculation, do not volunteer information you are not asked for, and do not exaggerate to appear cooperative.
+An honest, calm answer to each question is the most useful thing you can give.
+Do not guess.
+Do not offer information you are not asked for.
+And do not overstate things to seem helpful.

 2. Show your medication permits.
-If you carry prescription medication that falls under controlled schedules, produce the UAE Ministry of Health and Prevention permit together with the prescription.
+Do you carry prescription medicine under controlled schedules?
+Then show the UAE Ministry of Health and Prevention permit together with the prescription.
 The permit removes the legal risk of an undeclared controlled substance.

 3. Cooperate with the luggage scan and the swab.
-Both are non-invasive and produce results in minutes.
-Refusing them extends the inspection and escalates the case classification.
+Both leave your body untouched and give results in minutes.
+Refusing them drags out the check and escalates how the case is classed.

-4. Request consular notification if the inspection turns into a detention.
-The moment you are told you are not free to leave, request that your country's consulate be notified under Article 36 of the Vienna Convention.
+4. Request consular notification if the check turns into a detention.
+The moment you are told you are not free to leave, ask for your country's consulate to be told under Article 36 of the Vienna Convention.

 5. Request an interpreter.
 If any part of the questioning is unclear, ask for an interpreter.
-Misunderstanding a question is a common reason inspections escalate.
+Misreading a question is a common reason checks escalate.

 6. Request a lawyer at the prosecution stage.
 Once the case is referred, a defence lawyer is essential.
-Consulates maintain referral lists of German-speaking and English-speaking criminal-defence firms in Dubai.
+Consulates keep referral lists of German-speaking and English-speaking criminal-defence firms in Dubai.

-For broader procedural context, see our piece on the Dubai dress code rules and where they apply, an adjacent area where calm, informed compliance avoids unnecessary friction.
+For broader context on procedure, see our piece on the Dubai dress code rules and where they apply.
+It is a nearby area where calm, informed compliance avoids needless friction.

 Frequently asked questions